alettieri/itil-notes/ServiceDesign.md

 ## Service Level Management

-Ensure an _agreed upon_ level of all current IT services and future services are delvivered upon _achievable_ targets
+Ensure an _agreed upon_ level of all current IT services and future services are delivered upon _achievable_ targets

 * Service Level Requirements - SLR
 * Service Level Agreement - SLA
-Responsbilities of both parties.
+Responsibilities of both parties.
 Emphasis must be on agreement.
-Are we achieveing the level of service we agreed upon with the customer?
+Are we achieving the level of service we agreed upon with the customer?
 * Operational Level Agreement - OLA

 Is an agreement that your internal department will provide a level of agreement.
 Agreement between departments of the same organization.